-This specification contains a detailed explanation of a real-time bidding interface.
+This specification contains a detailed explanation of an RTB (Real-Time Bidding) interface.
 Not all objects are required, and each object may contain a number of optional parameters.
 To assist a first time reader of the specification, we have indicated which fields are essential to support a minimum viable real time bidding interface for various scenarios (banner, video, etc.).